interactive-fiction-class/interactive-fiction-class.github.io/homeworks/schemas/schemas.md

 ## What to Submit

-1. An IPython notebook called `HW5_Schemas.ipynb` that runs your COMET-ATOMIC schema.
+1. An IPython notebook called `HW5_Schemas.ipynb` that runs your COMET-ATOMIC schema. **Important: Save the output for the Story Tracking Questions!**
-2. A document (doc/docx, txt, pdf) that has **your schema explanation and the answers to the two sets of questions** found at the end of the notebook.
+2. A document (doc/docx, txt, pdf) that has **your schema explanation and the answers to the COMET-ATOMIC questions** found at the end of the notebook.

 Submissions should be done on [Gradescope]({{page.submission_link}}).